All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

-As it is well known from the beginning of the structural Ramsey theory, the orderings of the structures play a special r\^ole.
-In fact, Ramsey classes always fix a linear order~\cite{Kechris2005,Bodirsky2015}.
-We can not escape this here.
-In Section~\ref{sec:results} our results take the form of implications and we do not have to speak about ordering at all.
+As has been well known since the beginnings of structural Ramsey theory, orderings of structures play a special role.
+In fact, Ramsey classes always fix a linear order (see \eg{}\ \cite{Kechris2005}).
+We cannot escape this here.
+Theorems~\ref{thm:mainstrong} and~\ref{thm:mainstrongclosures} take the form of implication and we thus do not have to speak about ordering at all.
 It is implicit and will be mentioned in examples illustrating general results.
-In Section~\ref{sec:lifts} we incorporate the ordering in the language.
-In Section~\ref{sec:examples} we relate this to the more traditional approach of structures with additional ordering of vertices by considering Ramsey lifts which adds the order.
+In Theorem~\ref{thm:NRsimple} and Section~\ref{sec:lifts} we incorporate the ordering into the language.
+In Section~\ref{sec:examples} we relate this to the more traditional approach by considering Ramsey lifts which add the order.

 Some of the results of this paper were outlined in our conference paper~\cite{hubivcka2015ramsey}.